Pantheon-Labs/Jiter-Docs/docs/rest-api/get-many-events.md

 >

-You can retrieve many events at once and filter them based on statuses.
-This endpoint will return up to 1,000 future events and 1,000 past events from the last 7 days.
-You can filter events based on the parameters below.
+You can retrieve up to 1,000 events per query and filter them based on the parameters below.

 ## Request Query Parameters